samuelkim7/TIL/CS/Operating System Concepts.md

 - For a computer to start running, it needs to have an initial program to run.
 This initial program, or **bootstrap program**, tends to be simple.
 Typically, it is stored in read-only memory (ROM)

-- General-purpose computers run most of their programs from rewriteable memory,called main memory(also called **random-access memory or RAM**).
+- General-purpose computers run most of their programs from rewriteable memory, called main memory(also called **random-access memory or RAM**).

 - Most programs (system and application) are stored on a **disk** until they are loaded into memory.
 Many programs then use the disk as both the source and the destination of their processing.